MediaWind/react_kiosk_engine/docs/keyboardConfig.md

 	To construct a `text` key, you can pick `capslockValue` <ins>**or**</ins> `specCharsValue` in addition to your `defaultValue`, but not both.

+If you need an example of custom layout, check out the [Examples](#custom-layout-1) section of this documentation.

 ### Actions override

 When you use a provided `layout`, you can use `actionsOverride` if you want one or more keys to have a different behavior.
-We recommend you attach your action override to an action key rather than a text key.
+For best user experience, we recommend you attach your action override to an action key rather than a text key.

 ```json
 {